Home

 Arrange the fruit on the rack of the grill (grill basket recommended), turning every two minutes, until the fruit is lightly browned and the bananas are just tender when pierced with the tip of a sharp knife (approximately 10 minutes).

-To serve, arrange grilled fruit on a platter and spoon some of the warm butterscotch sauce (reheat if necessary) over the fruit.
+To serve, arrange grilled fruit on a platter and spoon some of the warm butterscotch sauce over the fruit.
 Pass the remaining sauce around the table.
 Serve with vanilla ice cream for dessert or sprinkle with a pinch of white pepper for a more savory dish

 Glazed Grapefruit